jsdw/wasm-fractal/README.md

-# WASM Fractal Generator (Work in progress!)
+# WASM Fractal Generator

 A Fractal generator written in Rust + JavaScript.

 The Rust code is compiled to WASM and is the heart of the fractal generator.
+Web Workers (WASM doesn't support threads yet) are used to parallelise fractal generation.

+Go [here](https://jsdw.github.io/wasm-fractal) to check it out.

 # Compiling